 Trend displays are provided for operators to view real-time and historical signals associated with an instrument or equipment.
 Trend displays may also be used to view setpoints, control limits, and alarm limits.
+Trends shall be adjustable by the user and those settings to remain until the trend is closed.
+Trend display will be opened through a link on displays where associated signal pens are related to.
+Provide a sample trend to the City for review.

 Trend displays are full screen displays and typically contain a single trend viewer object.
-For facility HMI systems that use Schneider Electric Vijeo Citect, the trend viewer object shall be the Process Analyst object.
-Historical data shall be read from the facility historian system.
+For facility HMI systems that use Schneider Electric AVEVA Plant SCADA, the trend viewer object shall be the Process Analyst object.
+The amount of available data on the HMI server shall be enough to satisfy the plant requirements.
+For signals long term archived to the historian, the trend should be capable of showing current value and the long term archived value from historian.